 Today, they’re happily married and raising twins, Lucas Claude and Olivia Lou.
 “Alex is taking care of everything that goes in, and I handle everything that comes out,” Wanda joked.
 Though their schedules are tight, this cute lesbian couple always carves out time to spend together.

 “I truly love my family, and it’s the best situation I’ve ever been in,” Wanda said.

 “Orange is the the New Black” has more than few cute lesbian couples on screen, but the show actually spawned a real-life, honest-to-God, leaving-my-husband-for-you lesbian relationship between Lauren Morelli (a writer for the show) and Samira Wiley (the actress who plays Poussey Washington).

 Lauren’s journey to discover her sexuality, she said, is tied closely to her work writing for the show.
-In May 2014, she finally accepted who she truly was, and although it was a difficult thing to admit, she seems pretty blissfully happy now in Samira’s arms.
+In May 2014, she accepted who she truly was.
+And she seems pretty blissfully happy now in Samira’s arms.

-At age 31, Lauren is now able to live openly and authentically with her partner as they walk hand-in-hand on the beach or attend awards shows decked out in elegant gowns.
+At age 31, Lauren can now live openly and authentically with her partner as they walk hand-in-hand on the beach or attend awards shows decked out in elegant gowns.

 “I claimed my own self-worth,” Lauren said.
 “I’m happy in a way I don’t think I’ve ever been.”